 Makgadigadi Adventure Camp

-Our suspicions are confirmed as the brush and trees become thicker and the route winds along in a random fashion before we suddenly find ourselves at another cattle gate and a number of tents and rudimentary structures surrounded by some basic fencing.
-Once again we need to confirm that this is in fact the Makgadigadi Adventure camp, signage is not a priority around these parts…
+Our suspicions are confirmed as the brush and trees become thicker and a track forms which winds along in a random fashion before we suddenly find ourselves at another cattle gate.
+There are a number of tents and rudimentary structures surrounded by some basic fencing.
+Once again we need to confirm that this is in fact the Makgadigadi Adventure camp.
+Signage is not a priority around these parts…

-One of the safari tents is made up with bed linen and towels are provided by the friendly staff.
-Thank you to booking.com for their lack of clarity!
+One of the safari tents is prepared and bed linen and towels are provided by the friendly staff.
 The showers are heated by solar panels, which do an okay job, but the water is unexpectedly salty.
 Mind you, unexpected?
 Where do you think we are?

 The Milky Way

-Okay, admittedly a little carried away, but I was struck at the brightness of the starlight and the intense Milky Way.
-We were alone in the campsite once again, with no other tourists and also no lighting in camp whatsoever.
-It was spectacular and not something you experience often, reminiscent of younger times in the South African bush.
+Okay, I admittedly got a little carried away, but I was struck at the brightness of the starlight and the intense Milky Way.
+We were alone in the campsite once again, with no other tourists and also since there was no electricity any lighting in camp whatsoever.
+It was spectacular and not something you experience often.
+It brought back some memories of younger times in the South African bush.
 And the silence was deafening…!

 The ‘road’ to Gweta

 The morning sun is early.
 By 6.30 we are up and ready to attack the day – after a cup of tea of course.
 We are surprised by both the time of day and our reaction to it – mentally governed by daily routines during our day-to-day lives.
 The stillness is prevalent again, which amplifies the call of birds, and a stray donkey.
-Africa is wakening, cattle grazing nearby, a sleepy rooster, birds chirping excitedly, there is an energy in the air.
+Africa is awakening with cattle grazing nearby, a sleepy rooster, birds chirping excitedly.
+There is an almost tangible energy in the air.